 Depending on your point of view, there are many locations across the world which can be considered as the focal point for betting.
-There’s no doubt, however, that sports bookmakers really began in earnest in the UK and have thrived there for many decades.
+There’s no doubt, however, that bookmakers really began in earnest in the UK and have thrived there for many decades.

 Following new legislation, many bookies are closing their doors to UK based customers but thanks to giants such as William Hill, Ladbrokes and Coral, the industry will continue to boom.
 But what are the main characteristics of UK operators and what do they really offer?

-Even in the high-tech digital age, there is a very traditional feel to the UK bookmaker websites.
+Even in the high-tech digital age, there is a very traditional feel to the UK bookmakers.
 Many have an offline presence with shops located on the high street and the branding employed by each one always looks familiar because of this.

 British sports are also heavily highlighted on the home page with the English Premier League Football markets usually taking centre stage during the season.
-The full list of markets is also very traditional and unlike many bookies from across the world, horse racing is huge here and every race is covered throughout the sporting year.
+The full list of markets is also very traditional and unlike many online betting sites from across the world, horse racing is huge here and every race is covered throughout the sporting year.